vezzolter/DSA/DataStructures/LinkedList/List.md

 ## Some of the Most Well-Known Use Cases
 - **Algorithms and Data Structures** — graph path traversal algorithms and various data structures like stacks, queues, hash tables, tree and graphs representations often use lists as their underlying structure.
 - **Back/Next Functionality** — linked lists are commonly utilized in implementing back/next navigating functionality, such as in web browsers with nodes as web pages or music players with nodes as songs.
-- **Undo/Redo Functionality** — something similar to previous point, but desribes the cases, where each action performed by the user is stored as a node in separate linked lists, therefore allowing users to revert to previous states of the application or redo previously undone actions by traversing the respective lists.
+- **Undo/Redo Functionality** — something similar to previous point, but describes the cases, where each action performed by the user is stored as a node in separate linked lists, therefore allowing users to revert to previous states of the application or redo previously undone actions by traversing the respective lists.
 - **Scheduling/Ordering** — each task or element is represented as a node in the linked list, and scheduling decisions are made based on the order (by priority, arrival time, or other criteria) of nodes in the list.
 - **File System Management** — lists used in file system management for maintaining directory structures, file metadata, and file allocation tables, where each directory entry or file descriptor is stored as a node, facilitating efficient traversal and manipulation of file system objects.